-The Ph.D. qualifying procedures serve several purposes.
-They provide the faculty an opportunity to evaluate each student's analytical skills and ability to think critically and generate original ideas.
+The Ph.D. qualifying procedures are a series of requirements necessary for a Ph.D. student to enter into doctoral candidacy.
+They provide the faculty an opportunity to evaluate each student's analytical skills, ability to think critically, and ability to generate original ideas.
 In addition, qualifying procedures provide students a chance to practice their communication skills and faculty an opportunity to evaluate those skills.
+In essence, this is a demonstration that the student is prepared to successfully complete a Ph.D.

-The qualifying exams are oral exams given toward the end of the student's first year, after completion of the core courses.
-This ensures that all students have the necessary chemical engineering background to take the exams and allows students to become involved in their research in a efficient and effective manner.
-To avoid unnecessary delays in formal admission to the Ph.D. program, students are given only a single opportunity to take and pass the qualifying exams.
+The qualifying exam is intended to evaluate each student's abilities in several areas: creative thinking, progress in understanding and formulating a research project, mastery of the relevant underlying chemical engineering fundamentals, and effective communication of ideas in both oral and written forms.
+The qualifying exam includes both a written and oral exam typically given toward the end of the student's first year, after completion of the core courses, unless other legitimate activities, such as formal graduate training programs, or extenuating circumstances compel a postponement.
+This schedule ensures that all students have the necessary chemical engineering background to take the exams and allows students the time to become involved in their research in an efficient and meaningful manner.
+To avoid unnecessary delays in formal admission to the Ph.D. program, students are typically given a single opportunity to take and pass the qualifying exam.
 The faculty feel strongly that we have more than enough information to make an appropriate decision about Ph.D. candidacy after students have spent a full year in the department.